magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-2.md

 <!--- MC-36830-->

 *  The GET `rest/all/V1/categories` and GET `rest/all/V1/categories?rootCategoryId=2` calls now return populated `name` and `product_count` fields as expected for all categories in the tree.
 Previously, the category field values were empty.
-The table name resolver plugin returned an incorrect table name for fetching the count of products by category.
+The table name resolver plug-in returned an incorrect table name for fetching the count of products by category.

 <!-- ENGCOM-8286 -->